3D Neural Scene Representations for Visuomotor Control: 3D-Aware Representation Learning for Dynamics Modeling

 Given a 3D point $\vx$, a viewing direction unit vector $\vd$, and a scene representation $\bm{s}_t$, we learn a function $f_\text{dec}(\vx, \vd, \bm{s}_t)=(\sigma_t, \vc_t)$ to predict the radiance field represented by the density $\sigma_t$ and RGB color $\vc_t$.
 Similar to NeRF, we use the integrated information along the camera ray to render the color of image pixels from an input viewpoint and then compute the image reconstruction loss using \eqn{eqn:nerf_loss}.
 During each training iteration, we render two images from different viewpoints to calculate more accurate gradient updates. $f_\text{dec}$ depends on the scene representation $\bm{s}_t$, forcing it to encode the 3D contents of the scene to support rendering from different camera poses.

 \textbf{Time Contrastive Learning.} To enable the image encoder to be viewpoint invariant, we regularize the feature representation of each image $\vv^i_t$ using multi-view time contrastive loss (TCN) \cite{sermanet2018time} (see \fig{fig:overview_train}a).
 The TCN loss encourages features of images from different viewpoints at the same time step to be similar, while repulsing features of images from different time steps to be dissimilar.
 More specifically, given a time step $t$, we randomly select one image $I_t^i$ as the anchor and extract its image feature $\vv_t^i$ using the image encoder.
 Then we randomly select one positive image from the same time step but different camera viewpoint $I_t^{i'}$ and one negative image from a different time step but the same viewpoint $I_{t'}^i$.
 We use the same image encoder to extract their image features $\vv_t^{i'}$ and $\vv_{t'}^i$.
-Similar to \cite{sermanet2018time}, we minimize the following time contrastive loss: where $\alpha$ is a hyper-parameter denoting the \textit{margin} between the positive and negative pairs.
+Similar to \cite{sermanet2018time}, we minimize the following time contrastive loss: